Digital Air Strike: Pack Your Showroom Fast

 Random social posting keeps your store present.
 A digital air strike goes after a specific result inside a specific window.
 Three things separate a real campaign from boosted posts dressed up as strategy.

 Willowood Ventures has run this structure across 200+ dealerships.
-The stores that follow it consistently outperform the stores that treat digital as a separate department from the floor.
+Real results back it up: Little Rock VW closed 64 units for $294,821.
+Salt Lake City GMC hit 89 sold for $421,593.
+Oklahoma City CDJR moved 83 units at $398,762.
+The stores that follow the full structure consistently outperform the stores that treat digital as a separate department from the floor.
 Marketing gets leads.
 BDC confirms appointments.
 Sales takes the up.
 When those three pieces run the same play, the weekend works.
-When any one breaks, you’re sorting through excuses on Monday.

-If you’re ready to build an event campaign with real structure behind it, call Willowood Ventures at 843-310-4108 or visit willowoodventures.com to see how we put this together for stores like yours.
+Ready to build an event campaign with real structure behind it?
+Call Willowood Ventures at 843-310-4108 or visit willowoodventures.com to see how we put this together for stores like yours.

 Frequently Asked Questions